Arkagit/Efficient-Initial-Sequence-estimator/README.md

 <!-- badges: end -->

-The goal is to implement the multivariate Covariance Correlation estimator in "Efficient Multivariate Initial Sequence Estimator in MCMC"
+The goal is to implement the multivariate Covariance Correlation estimator in "Efficient Multivariate Initial Sequence Estimator in MCMC" by Arka Banerjee and Dootika Vats [link](http://arxiv.org/abs/2406.15874)

 The folders inside "Examples/" consist of illustrative examples where the estimator is employed and its performance is compared with existing methods.